 First, taxpayers may defer capital gains that are reinvested in Opportunity Funds to the earlier of the date an investment in an Opportunity Fund is disposed of or December 31, 2026.
 Notably, gains deferred for five years are eligible for a 10 percent basis step up, while gains deferred for seven years are eligible for an additional five percent basis step up.

 Second, post-acquisition capital gains on investments held in Opportunity Funds for at least 10 years may be permanently excluded from income.

-In October 2018, the Treasury Department proposed favorable regulations implementing the Opportunity Zones program.
+In December 2019, the Treasury Department issued final favorable regulations implementing the Opportunity Zones program.
 These regulations:

 - Provide no restrictions on investing in multifamily housing as an asset class or using other tax incentives, including Low-Income Housing Tax Credits, as part of a development.

 - Permit businesses to utilize multiple 31-month working capital safe harbors to deploy capital, provided that each individually meets the regulatory requirements.
 If a business uses multiple working capital safe harbors for the same piece of tangible property, the total length of time the safe harbor can last is 62 months

 - Enable taxpayers to take debt-financed returns of capital (i.e., cash-out refinances) that do not exceed a taxpayer’s basis in an Opportunity Fund without losing Opportunity Zones tax benefits; and

 - Allow investors to exclude the value of land in meeting the requirement to double basis as part of a rehabilitation project.